The user interface of visTABLE®touch

 Import: Provides appropriate possibilities to integrate geometry data from other systems into a Layout Document.

 Save: Saves the layout document in the file system in the VTLX format.
 You are always prompted to specify a name for the document (

 Save As ...).

-Export: Converts selectable parts of the 2D geometry data of the Layout Document to a new document in a different format and saves it in the file system with a freely defnied name.
+Export: Converts selectable parts of the Layout Document to a different format and saves it in the file system with a freely defnied name.

 Print/Export to PDF: Can be used to print 2D geometry data true to scale or export them to the PDF format.
 The scale and image section can be specified.

 Material Flow: Opens the task area with the same name for basic settings for display and for import/export of movement data.
 In addition, this task area comprises important Design and Evaluation Functions for the material flow.